CookieUzen/web-notes/_docs/bm/unit 4.md

 ## Adjusting the Marketing Mix

 Different organizations have different goals, and the marketing mix should be adjusted accordingly.

+# 4.3 Sales Forecasting

+Sales forecasting is used by companies to predict future sales levels, and it is highly beneficial when accurate.
+Sufficient preparations can be made in advanced in response.

+## Trend Analysis

+Patterns in time-series (statistics over time) data are analyzed for predictions.
+These trends are helpful for:

+- Understanding the rise and fall of sales.
+- Seasonal changes (especially for seasonal businesses like hotels).
+- Cyclical fluctuations, as a result of economic growth or decline (2008 Financial Crises).
+- Pinpointing random or sporadic fluctuations which are less worrisome or unsolvable.

+Let's say a

 # 4.4 Market Research